marcinwalczak2/HTML-Doc-Scanner/README.md

 `word_2  `

 ### Changing the Default File
-1. Locate the root directory storing docscanner.py.
+1. Locate the directory storing docscanner.py.
+    > **_NOTE:_** You can quickly find the file path where docscanner is stored by running the following in your terminal:
+    `pip show doc-scanner`
-2. Open the _data_ folder.
+2. Click _docscanner_ > _data_ to open the _data_ folder.
-3. Delete or alter the existing _.csv_ file and save your changes.
+3. Replace or alter the existing _.csv_ file in the _data_ folder and save your changes.
+> **_NOTE:_** Steps 4-6 are only necessary if the _.csv_ file name was changed.
+It is recommended you keep the same file name.
-4. Open the _src_ folder.
+4. (Optional) Locate and open the _docscanner_ folder.
+5. (Optional) Open _docscanner.py_ in an IDE.
-5. Change the file names in the `get_forbidden_phrases_path` function to match the name of your new default file in the _data_ folder.
-Alternately, you can edit the default _.csv_ file directly.
+6. (Optional) Change all of the file names in the `get_forbidden_phrases_path` function starting on line 35 to match the name of your new default _.csv_ file in the _data_ folder.
-6. Save your changes.
+7. Save your changes.

 ### Troubleshooting
 If Docscanner is not running properly:
 - Ensure that all file paths are correct.
-- Verify you are using a Command Prompt terminal, not PowerShell.
+- Verify you are using a Command Prompt or Bash terminal, not PowerShell.
-- Check whether the `docscanner ` directory structure on your workstation matches what is on GitHub.
+- Check whether the `docscanner` directory structure on your workstation matches what is on GitHub.

+### Uninstalling
+Uninstall Docscanner by running the following in your terminal:
+`pip uninstall -y doc-scanner`